Anti-Aging

 - Our skin becomes drier and thinner

-Premature aging (Extrinsic aging process)
+Premature Aging (Extrinsic aging process)

 Our environmental exposures and lifestyle choices cause premature aging: